(Last Updated: 2/8/2021)

 Mostly-Metal Small Appliances

-If your small appliance is mostly-metal, you can recycle it in the scrap metal containers at Olympic View Transfer Station or Central Kitsap Recycling and Garbage Facility.
+If your small appliance is mostly metal, you can recycle it in the scrap metal containers at Olympic View Transfer Station or Silverdale Recycling and Garbage Facility.
 Please remove non-metal parts and pieces before putting it in the scrap metal container.

-Private metal recyclers may also accept your small metal appliance.
-Contact a business listed below to ask.
+The private metal recyclers listed below may also accept your small metal appliance.
+Contact them directly to inquire.

 It is safe to put small broken appliance (without refrigeration) in the garbage.
 Remove and recycle batteries first.